manuGil/GitCoDev/gitcodev/lesson1.md

     echo
 ```

-* Check installed version of Git
-* (This will be the participants' first interaction with git, so any installation or PATH problems should show up here)
+* Check installed version of Git (this will be the participants' first interaction with git, so any installation or PATH problems should show up here)

 ``` shell
     git